gckopper/reaction-roles/Readme.md

 The guild id for the server
 -mapping
 A json file mapping a button label to a role name
+-msg
+The message that will come with the buttons
 ```

 ## map.json file